kpsdev1/Treats-Sweet-Shop/TESTING.md

 #### Navigation
 *As a User I can easily navigate around the site so that I can view different pages and sections on the site.*
-- The Navigation is at the top of the page is easy to navigate and the current page link is bold which clearly indicates what page you are on.
+- The Navigation is at the top of the page, it is easy to navigate and the current page link is bold which clearly indicates what page you are on.

 #### Registration